cakramediadata2022/cflow/docs/channel-manager/integration-flow/log-ari.md

 # Log ARI

-Menu **Log ARI** digunakan untuk memantau status pengiriman data ARI (Availability, Rate, Inventory) dari PMS ke Channel Manager.
-Dengan menu ini, Anda dapat melihat apakah data ARI berhasil, atau gagal, sehingga proses monitoring integrasi menjadi lebih transparan dan mudah dipantau.
+The **Log ARI** menu is used to monitor the status of ARI (Availability, Rate, Inventory) data transmission from PMS to Channel Manager.
+With this menu, you can see whether ARI data was successful or failed, making the integration monitoring process more transparent and easy to monitor.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';